 While a retargeting campaign is great to bring back website visitors, you'll need prospecting campaigns to bring in new shoppers to your website.

 Prospecting ads are ads targeted at bringing new potential customers to your website.
 There are 3 basic kinds of prospecting ads:

-1) Broad Prospecting: In these ads, you give Facebook broad parameters like country or location(s) - and maybe age and gender - and let Facebook optimize who it's going to show your ads to.
-A frequently used strategy here is to set these up as a dynamic product ad with a catalog that has already run within your bottom-of-the-funnel retargeting ad so Facebook knows whom to show your ads to.
+1) Open or Broad Prospecting: In these ads, you give Facebook broad parameters like country or location(s) - and maybe age and gender - and let Facebook optimize who it's going to show your ads to.
+A frequently used strategy here is to set this up as a DABA (dynamic ad broad audience) campaign.
+This format combines a dynamic product ad with a catalog that has already run within your bottom-of-the-funnel retargeting ad so Facebook knows whom to show your ads to.